ipaleka/arrangeit/docs/index.rst

 arrangeit v0.3alpha documentation
 =================================

 It should be possible to run **arrangeit v0.3alpha** under X Windows in GNU/Linux (Wayland is not supported.
-Yet...) and under MS Windows (pretty much all versions).
+Yet...) and under MS Windows.

 Mac OS X support is expected in the next **v0.4beta** release.